niemopen/niem-naming-design-rules/ndr6src.md

 The data structure of a NIEM message appears to be a tree with a root node.
 It is actually a directed graph with an initial property.
 For example, the initial property in [figure 3-2](#fig-3-2) is the `msg:Request` element in the XML message.
 In the JSON message it is the value for the `msg:Request` key.

 Every NIEM serialization has a mechanism for references; that is, a way for one node in the serialized graph to point to a node elsewhere in the graph.
 This mechanism supports cycles and avoids duplication in the graph data structure.
-(See [section TODO]().)
+(See [section 5.2](#52-references-and-uris-in-niem-messages).)

 Every [message](#def) is an instance of a [message format](#def).
 A conforming message must satisfy the rules in [section 11](#11-rules-for-messages); in particular, it must be valid according to the [schema](#def) of its [message format](#def).